zakariyams/Tower-Defence-Game_forked/README.md

 # Plan
 We will start by first developing a normal "testing world" with very simple models where we can test the different towers and develop them.
 We will also have a group working on the normal maps that we will play on later.
 This will Be making smooth walking for the enemies aswell as creating and building the actual playable map.

+## Language
+We will be writing the game in C#

+## Build system
-We will do the project in c# and Unity game engine as our build system.
+We will be using Unity game engine.

 # How to Build
 Empty now...